This keto eggplant parmesan is made with a coating of almond flour. There's no need for frying! This flavorful dish is baked in your oven.

 - ½ cup marinara sauce (I use Rao's)

 - 1 cup shredded mozzarella

-- Preheat oven to 425 degrees F. Line a baking sheet with parchment paper and spray it with cooking spray.
+- Preheat your oven to 425 degrees F. Line a rimmed baking sheet with high-heat-resistant parchment paper and spray it with cooking spray.

-- In a small baking dish, whisk the egg with a tablespoon of water.
-In another baking dish (I used a 8X11-inch dish), add the almond meal.
+- In a shallow bowl, whisk the egg with a tablespoon of water.
+In another shallow bowl, add the almond meal.

 - Bake the eggplant until tender, about 20 minutes per side.

 - Remove the eggplants from the oven, but keep the oven on.
-Top each eggplant with marinara sauce, then top with mozzarella and finally with Parmesan.
+Top each eggplant with marinara sauce, mozzarella, and Parmesan.

 - Return the baking sheet to the oven.
 Bake the eggplant until cheese is melted, about 5 more minutes.
 Garnish with chopped parsley and serve.

 I send out a weekly newsletter with a recipe and tips.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.